roshantaneja/School_Notes/Chemistry Honours/Unit 4 - Combustion/11-30 - Unit 4 Lesson 8.md

 8. Now consider our fuels.
 Look at the table below of the molecular formulas, the ball and stick models, and the number of particles in a mole for hydrogen gas and octane.

 	1. What do you notice?
 	2. Draw Lewis structures of each of the molecules and insert them in the table below.

 Hydrogen gas

-Octane liquid

 Formula: H2